How to dispose of an end-of-life vehicle

 Introduction

-You must dispose of an end-of-life vehicle using licensed authorised treatment facilities (ATFs, also called permitted scrapyards).
-This is because end of life vehicles contain hazardous materials that can damage the environment and pose a risk to public health if not disposed of safely.
-For example, vehicles contain lead acid batteries, lubricating oil, coolant, brake fluid, and catalytic convertors.
+You must dispose of an end-of-life vehicle using licensed authorised treatment facilities (ATFs).
+These are also called permitted scrapyards.
+End of life vehicles contain hazardous materials that can damage the environment.
+They can pose a risk to public health if not disposed of in a safe manner.
+For example, vehicles that contain lead acid batteries, lubricating oil, coolant, brake fluid, and catalytic convertors.

-Since 2017, a compliance scheme (ELVES) has been in operation to improve standards in disposing of end of life vehicles.
+To make sure that old cars are disposed of in a proper way, there is a compliance scheme (ELVES) in place.
+This is to help improve standards in disposing of end of life vehicles.

 You are committing a criminal offence if you (or an authorised treatment facility) dispose of an end-of-life vehicle illegally.

-EU Directive 2000/53/EC (as amended) sets out measures that Member States must put in place about collecting, storing, treating, dismantling, reuse and recycling of end-of-life vehicles.
+The EU Directive 2000/53/EC (as amended) sets out measures that Member States must put in place.

 In Ireland, European Union (End-of-Life Vehicles) Regulations 2014 (SI 281 of 2014) put the EU Directive into national law.